-Students will demonstrate the knowledge, skills and attitudes of professional behavior at all times.
-The Yavapai College Imaging Continuing Education programs reserve the right to suspend or dismiss a student from the program if a student demonstrates unprofessional conduct.
-In addition to the Yavapai College Student Code of Conduct, students in the Imaging Continuing Education programs are subject to professional standards.
-Although NOT an all-inclusive list, the following examples are considered behaviors that violate professional standards:
+Students will demonstrate professional conduct at all times.
+The Yavapai College Radiologic Technology Program reserves the right to suspend or dismiss a student.
+Although NOT an all-inclusive list, the following examples are considered conduct that violate the professional standards of the program and can lead to immediate dismissal:

-- 1. Unprofessional conduct, including but not limited to violations of confidentiality; failure to demonstrate respect for patient, significant others, peers, staff, and instructor. - 2.
+- 1. Unprofessional conduct, including but not limited to violations of confidentiality; failure to show respect for patient, significant others, peers, clinical staff, and instructors. - 2.
 Dishonesty, including but not limited to stealing from the College or a clinical agency; plagiarism of papers; cheating on exams; unauthorized possession of examinations; signing or clocking in or out for another student, etc. - 3.
-Disregard for agency policies or noncompliance with clinical expectations. - 4.
-Failure to pass clinical competencies. - 5.
-Failure to maintain appropriate behaviors and clinical competency already demonstrated or learned, while incorporating new skills and theory.
+Failure to meet clinical performance expectations. - 4.
+Failure to complete required clinical competencies. - 5.
+Failure to maintain appropriate conduct with clinical staff, fellow students, and instructors. - 6.
+Failure to maintain clinical competency already demonstrated or learned, while incorporating new skills and theory. - 7.
+Failure to improve unsatisfactory clinical performance after counseling. - 8.
+Gross negligence in performance of duty that may cause physical or emotional jeopardy to a patient. - 9.
+Failure to immediately report a patient-care error to the clinical preceptor and/or responsible staff nursing personnel.

-- 6. Failure to improve unsatisfactory clinical performance after counseling. - 7.
-Gross negligence in performance of duty that may cause physical or emotional jeopardy to a patient. - 8.
-Failure to report immediately a patient-care error to the clinical instructor and/or responsible staff nursing personnel. - 9.
-Absences accrued, in accordance with program attendance policy. - 10.
-Being under the influence of alcoholic beverages, drugs that impair judgment, or illegal drugs while in the clinical setting (see Appendix C). - 11.
-Fraudulent or untruthful charting in a medical record. - 12.
-Release of privileged information. - 13.
-Inappropriately using the internet in the laboratory or clinical setting. - 14.
-Clocking in to be paid by your employer while in clinical in the student role is cause for immediate dismissal from the program.
-In your student role, you are allowed to participate in several activities that you would not be allowed to do in your employed role. - 15.
-A clinical site will not accept your placement into their facility for clinical learning. - 16.
-Radiating self, patient, or anyone without a written physician's order. - 17.
-Radiating self, patient, or anyone unnecessarily to obtain practice or achieve a competency. - 18.
-Failure to perform safely may lead to immediate removal from clinical assignments with a grade of "F", "U," or "Administrative Withdrawal" at the discretion of the instructor. - 19.
-Failure to follow the ARRT Standard of Ethics.
-ARRT.org Standard of Ethics - 20.
-Failure to follow the ASRT Practice Standards.
-ASRT.org Practice Standards
+- 10. Absences accrued, in accordance with program attendance policy. - 11.
+Being under the influence of alcoholic beverages, drugs that impair judgment, or illegal drugs while in the clinical setting (see Appendix). - 12.
+Fraudulent or untruthful charting in a medical record. - 13.
+Unauthorized release of privileged information. - 14.
+Inappropriately using the internet in the laboratory, classroom, or clinical setting. - 15.
+Clocking in to be paid by your employer while in clinicals as a student. - 16.
+The clinical site/system has relinquished student privileges, i.e. student is unwelcome to return to facility for future rotations. - 17.
+Radiating self, patient, or anyone without a written physician's order. - 18.
+Radiating self, patient, or anyone unnecessarily to obtain practice or a competency. - 19.
+Failure to perform safely. - 20.
+Failure to park in designated student/employee parking. - 21.
+Failure to follow the Standards of Ethics for the profession. - 22.
+Failure to follow the Practice Standards of the profession.